SebaTheProgrammer/Offline-Multi-language-Real-time-Speech-to-text/README.md

 # Info:
 There are two variations, as you can see, one with a threaded pipeline to communicate with a c# program/pipeline, and just a normal python script that works alone.

-You can easily change the language and model (of faster whisper https://github.com/openai/whisper ) to finetune it for your liking.

 I really recommend using CUDA and not just on the cpu.
 That way it will be a lot, but a lot faster.

 This was designed to run next to their program, so that's why it is heavily threaded.
 But if you find any improvements, please let me know :).